Read more about Popular Culture

-Uncover why Friday 13th is so feared, learn about its dark history and mark your calendar for upcoming dates.
+Uncover why Friday the 13th is so feared, learn about its dark history and mark your calendar for upcoming dates.

 Ever noticed people getting extra jumpy on Friday 13th?
 There’s a reason for that.
 Between medieval execution Fridays, Nordic gods crashing parties and a cult Hollywood franchise fanning the flames, the day’s got a real PR problem.